fredcoodes1/Secure-Application-Deployment-on-AWS-/README.md

 - Weak database credentials with no MFA
 - No encryption enabled for data at rest
 - Publicly accessible S3 bucket due to misconfiguration
-- No threat detection, logging, or monitoring enabled

 These issues exposed the application to unauthorized access, data breaches, and undetected attacks.